Famous Weed Smokers: 10 Most Influential Users | Greenbits

 While some may associate the name with one of the most popular strains of cannabis, many cannabis advocates consider Jack Herer to be the father of the modern movement to legalize marijuana.
 Born in 1939, Herer initially worked as an electric sign repairman.
 By the 1970s, he was one of the leading figures of the marijuana legalization movement.

-In 1985, Herer released "The Emperor Wears No Clothes,” a book heavily criticizing political and big business interests for maligning cannabis.
+In 1985, Herer released “The Emperor Wears No Clothes,” a book heavily criticizing political and big business interests for maligning cannabis.
 Herer’s book would go on to sell over 700,000 copies while igniting the ongoing push for nationwide marijuana legalization.
 After decades of advocacy, Herer died in 2010 of a heart attack.
-The community mourned his passing as he had only just lived long enough to finally see cannabis moving towards mainstream and legal acceptance.
+The community mourned his passing as he had only just lived long enough to finally see cannabis moving towards the mainstream and legal acceptance.

 2. Keith Stroup